 Folate

-Every chicken diet needs to have folate in them.
+Every chicken diet needs to have folate.
 This nutrient will help their feathers grow, increase their appetite and prevent them from developing anemia.

 Vitamin A